Training, Updating and Qualification Courses for employees of companies in the Halal segment.

 Free Course Law No. 9,394/96 – Guidelines and Bases of National Education became part of the Professional Education modality.

-Vocational Education is a type of non-formal education of variable duration, designed to provide workers with knowledge that will enable them to become professionals, qualify and update themselves for work.
-According to Law No. 9394/96, Decree No. 5,154/04 and Deliberation CEE 14/97 (Indication CEE 14/97), courses called “Free” do not require prior authorization to operate or subsequent recognition by the competent Education Council.
-There is no specific legislation regulating these courses, therefore, free courses are not subject to regulation by the Ministry of Education.
+Vocational Education is a non-formal education of variable duration designed to provide workers with knowledge that allows them to professionalize, qualify, and update their skills for the workplace.
+According to Law No. 9394/96, Decree No. 5.154/04, and CEE Deliberation 14/97 (CEE Indication 14/97), so-called "Free" courses do not require prior authorization to operate or subsequent recognition by the competent Education Council.
+There is no specific legislation regulating these courses; therefore, free courses are not subject to regulation by the Ministry of Education.
 There is no requirement for prior education.
-The Free Course category serves the population with the objective of offering rapid professionalization for various areas of activity in the job market, such as: IT, Customer Service, Secretarial, Web Design, Security, Languages, Cooking, Cutting & Sewing, Aesthetics, Beauty, etc. Free means that there is no requirement for: course load, which can vary from a few hours to several months in length, subjects, duration and previous diploma.
-Therefore, the offering of these courses does not depend on authorization acts by this Ministry, such as: institutional accreditation, authorization and recognition of the course.
-Schools that offer this type of course have the right to issue a certificate to the student in accordance with Law No. 9394/96; Decree No. 5.154/04;
+The Free Course category serves the population with the objective of offering rapid professionalization for various areas of activity in the job market, such as IT, Customer Service, Secretarial Work, Web Design, Security, Languages, Cooking, Dressmaking, Aesthetics, Beauty, etc. "Unstructured" means there is no requirement for course load (which can vary from a few hours to several months), subject matter, duration, or prior diploma.
+Therefore, the offering of these courses does not depend on authorization from this Ministry, such as institutional accreditation, authorization, and course recognition.
+Schools offering this type of course are entitled to issue certificates to students in accordance with Law No. 9394/96; Decree No. 5.154/04;

 CEE Resolution 14/97 (CEE Indication 14/97).
-It is important to remember that free courses are not linked to or recognized by the MEC/CAPES.
-These Certificates are legally valid for various purposes, but cannot be validated, endorsed or endorsed by schools recognized by the MEC/CAPES.
-The jurisprudence of the National Education Council has been to declare their equivalence, according to broad and flexible rules.
-Cooperatives, Companies and Independent Professionals can also teach such courses and issue certificates.
+Please note that free courses are not affiliated with or recognized by the Ministry of Education (MEC/CAPES).
+These certificates are legally valid for various purposes, but cannot be validated, endorsed, or endorsed by schools recognized by MEC/CAPES.
+The National Council of Education's case law has been to declare them equivalent, according to broad and flexible rules.
+Cooperatives, companies, and self-employed professionals may also offer these courses and issue certificates.